virtualstaticvoid/heroku-buildpack-r/README.md

 ## R Versions
 Optionally, the R version and buildpack version can be configured by providing a `.r-version` and `.r-buildpack-version` file in the root directory.
 These files should contain 1 line of text containing the respective version.
+See [alternate-versions](https://github.com/virtualstaticvoid/heroku-buildpack-r/tree/cedar-14/test/alternate-versions) for an example.

 The following versions are available:

 ### Cedar 10